Winfred P. Lehmann: Career

 Under the leadership of Lehmann, the departments for Germanic languages and linguistics at University of Texas at Austin both became among the top five graduate programs in North America, which they remained for 25 years.
 Almost ten percent of all PhDs awarded in linguistics in the United States during this time came from the University of Texas at Austin.
 He supervised more than fifty PhDs and mentored hundreds of students, many of whom would acquire prominent positions in their respective fields.

 Lehmann was president of the Linguistic Society of America in 1973, and president of the Modern Language Association of America in 1987.
 He remains the only person to have led both of these organizations, which are the two most important and prestigious professional organizations for linguistics in the United States.
 Throughout his career, Lehmann was also Member of the Association for Computational Linguistics (President in 1964), the Society for the Advancement of Scandinavian Study, the American Oriental Society, Société de Linguistique de Paris, Indogermanische Gesellschaft, Linguistic Society of India, Societas Linguistica Europaea, Early English Text Society, the board of directors of the American Council of Learned Societies, Corresponding Member of the Institut für Deutsche Sprache, chair of the board of trustees of the Center for Applied Linguistics (1974–), and Corresponding Fellow of the Royal Danish Academy of Sciences and Letters.
 He was also a Fulbright and Guggenheim Fellow.

 Combined with his teaching and administrative duties, Lehmann was engaged with research and writing.
 His Historical Linguistics: An Introduction (1962) has been translated into Japanese, German, Spanish and Italian, and remains a standard work on historical linguistics.
-He edited the Reader in Ninetenth Century Historical Indo-European Linguistics (1967), which remains a standard work on both Indo-European, historical, and comparative linguistics.
+He edited the Reader in Nineteenth Century Historical Indo-European Linguistics (1967), which remains a standard work on both Indo-European, historical, and comparative linguistics.
 His Proto-Indo-European Syntax (1974) was hailed as breakthrough by linguist Robert J. Jeffers, who reviewed it in the journal Language.
 Studies in Descriptive and Historical Linguistics, a festschrift in Lehmann's honor, was published in 1977 under the editorship of Paul Hopper.
 His influential Syntactic Typology was published in 1981.

 In 1983, Lehmann was made Louann and Larry Temple Centennial Professor in the Humanities at University of Texas at Austin.
 He received the Harry H. Ransom Award for Teaching Excellence in the Liberal Arts in 1983, which he would describe as the greatest honor of his career.
 In 1984, together with fellow researcher Jonathan Slocum, Lehmann developed a groundbreaking prototype computer program for language translation, which the LRC put into commercial production for Siemens.